Start a Coffee Shop in 30 Easy Steps

 For example, one city or business district may ban certain signs from being placed on the outside of your business (yes, this happens often).
 I have met many businesses who have suffered simply because they were not able to let anyone know they were there – or that they were open!

 Many business districts within a city can also impose additional regulations to promote a cohesive shopping experience, etc. You should just be aware of these.
 Your taxes can also be impacted.
 No doubt, some retail businesses fail to collect the right percentage of taxes only to be hit with a big expense.
 Collectively, you want to look at all of these issues before setting on a specific location.
+For example, the city of Seattle currently charges 10.1% sales tax!
+They tax some business for street parking and other signs… how will these taxes impact your pricing and sales, and your bottom line.

 11. Explore your Coffee Equipment Options Early